 Many people are also in denial.85 They don’t see themselves as a number in the daunting statistics for chronic disease.86 “Not me,” they believe.
 This optimism bias keeps individuals from taking preventative measures for their health.87 Even when faced with a diagnosis, many patients think they are healthier than they really are.88

 Decisions may also be faulty because they are based on preexisting beliefs.
 With confirmation bias, people only look for information that confirms what they already know.89 More than 100 different types of cognitive bias can prevent us from making good decisions.90

 Health consumers will likely need help addressing their individual biases and decision-making failures.
 Having their data is not enough.
-They should work with providers who can lend their expertise and support in making sense of that data and their behaviors.
+They should work with providers who can lend their expertise and support in making sense of that data and their behaviours.

 Developing an empathetic health care experience

-“Empathy and compassion have been shown to change physiology, reduce pain and mortality, increase adherence, and reduce health care costs.
+“Empathy and compassion have been shown to change physiology, reduce pain and mortality, increase adherence and reduce health care costs.
 Empathy is the cornerstone of creating ‘therapeutic alliances’ between the health care team and patients.”

 —Summer Knight MD, MBA, managing director, Deloitte